 Our sales and marketing strategy focuses on households with annual incomes of less than \$60,000 which includes young families, working class families and persons age 50 and older.
 We also market to other types of customers, including owners of manufactured home communities, buyers interested in tiny houses, recreational buyers and houses for workforces or man-camp housing.
 Additionally, we continue to be well-positioned to react to any increase in demand for affordable, quickly-delivered manufactured homes as a result of unforeseen harsh weather conditions and similar events.
 All of our customers are located in the United States.
-During the year ended December 31, 2021, no customer accounted for more than 10% of our net sales.
-During the year ended December 31, 2020, one customer accounted for 29% of our net sales and no other customer accounted for more than 10% of our net sales.
+During the years ended December 31, 2022 and 2021, no customer accounted for more than 10% of our net sales.